 Our goal is to provide support to help students function at their best while studying at Queen's and we strive to ensure students receive the level of care they need, when they need it.
-We provide a strengths-based short-term mental health model of care which is geared towards resolving personal difficulties, dealing with crises and distressing situations.
+We provide a strengths-based short-term mental health model of care which is geared towards resolving personal difficulties, dealing with urgent and distressing situations.

 - We operate using a hybrid model to delivery more timely care.
 This means approximately half of appointments are pre-booked and the other half are same-day.
 Same-day appointments are booked on a first-come, first serve basis and can fill up quickly.
 We recognize this can be frustrating but on average students are able to access service within a few days of calling.